-And, if you’re not 100% sure what role you should assign someone, not to worry – Xero has a video tutorial that explains each assignable role, to ensure you make the right choice.
+If you’re not 100% sure what role you should assign someone, not to worry, Xero has a video tutorial that explains each assignable role, to ensure you make the right choice.

-One of the winning ingredients of cloud-based accounting softwares is their ability to integrate with businesses’ bank accounts, and with Xero you can easily reconcile your transactions to ensure all your data and reports are kept up to date – in fact, reconciling with Xero is quite enjoyable.
+One of the winning ingredients of cloud-based accounting software is their ability to integrate with businesses’ bank accounts, and with Xero, you can easily reconcile your transactions to ensure all your data and reports are kept up to date, in fact, reconciling with Xero is quite enjoyable.

 Xero is compatible with many major banks internationally, including Barclays, HSBC, RBS, MetroBank and more for users operating in the UK.

-Moreover, as one of the many features that benefits from Xero’s automation capabilities, you can set up recurring invoices, default payment settings, bulk invoicing, and you’re also able to replicate previous invoices that you’ve created, all of which can save you time and hassle.
+As one of the many features that benefit from Xero’s automation capabilities, you can set up recurring invoices, default payment settings, bulk invoicing, and you’re also able to replicate previous invoices that you’ve created, all of which can save you time and hassle.

 Additionally, through Xero’s client portal, users’ customers can also directly view and pay invoices online, and prospective customers can choose whether to accept, decline or comment on quotes.

 You can also customise your reports to prioritise the metrics which are most important and relevant to your business, allowing you to measure specific KPIs.
-Moreover, you’ll be provided with quick access to reports which you’ve marked as your favourites, from over 50 potential reports that Xero creates for its users.
+You’ll be provided with quick access to reports that you’ve marked as your favourites, from over 50 potential reports that Xero creates for its users.

-Xero has countless integration possibilities with both free and paid apps – all of which can be browsed through in the Xero app marketplace – with possible CRM integration, integration with inventory apps, payroll/HR apps, invoicing apps, and more specialised apps such as cash flow forecasting and document management.
+Xero has countless integration possibilities with both free and paid apps, all of which can be browsed through in the Xero app marketplace.
+With possible CRM integration, integration with inventory apps, payroll/HR, invoicing and more specialised apps such as cash flow forecasting and document management.